 - $15,000 of bodily injury damages

-You will have to pay those costs out of your own pocket even if the other driver was entirely at fault.
-Working with a personal injury law firm can help you identify and pursue the maximum payout available in your case based on the value of your economic and non-economic losses and the applicable laws.
+You would have to pay those costs out of your pocket even if the other driver was entirely at fault.
+Working with a personal injury law firm can help you identify and pursue fair compensation in your case based on the value of your economic and non-economic losses and the applicable laws.

 Are There Any Exceptions to the “No Pay, No Play” Law?